CAN-AM Fund Replication Class Action

 8. What are my legal rights and options?

-In order to communicate with you better and, in the event this Settlement is approved, and to assist in the mail-out of cheques, Class Members are requested to confirm or update their contact information by sending an email to the proposed settlement administrator Epiq Class Action Services Canada, Inc. at info@canamfundclassaction.ca or through the change of address link here.
+In order to communicate with you better and to assist in the mail-out of cheques, Class Members are requested to confirm or update their contact information by sending an email to the settlement administrator, Epiq Class Action Services Canada, Inc. at info@canamfundclassaction.ca or through the change of address link here.

-9. Why did I get the Notice of Proposed Settlement?
+9. Why did I get the Notice of Settlement?

-You received the Notice of Proposed Settlement because the Defendant’s records indicate that you are a Class Member as certified by the Court.
+You received the Notice of Settlement Approval because the Defendant’s records indicate that you are a Class Member as certified by the Court.

-You have a right to know about the proposed Settlement and your options before the Court decides whether to approve the proposed Settlement.
-If the Court approves the proposed Settlement, the Defendant will provide the Settlement Fund agreed to in the Settlement Agreement.
-The Notice of Proposed Settlement and this FAQ explain the class action lawsuit, the proposed Settlement, your legal rights, what compensation is available, who is eligible for that compensation, and how compensation will be distributed.
-Please read the Notice of Proposed Settlement and this FAQ carefully.
+You have a right to know about the Settlement.
+The Defendant will provide the Settlement Fund agreed to in the Settlement Agreement.
+The Notice of Settlement Approval and this FAQ explain the class action lawsuit, the Settlement, your legal rights, what compensation is available, who is eligible for that compensation, and how compensation will be distributed.
+Please read the Notice of Settlement Approval and this FAQ carefully.

 10. Why is there a Settlement?

-The Parties have agreed to the proposed Settlement to avoid the cost and risk of further litigation, including potential trials, and to provide Class Members with reasonable compensation in exchange for releasing the Defendant from liability.
-The proposed Settlement does not mean that the Defendant did anything wrong, and the Court will not decide which Party was right.
+The Parties have agreed to the Court-approved Settlement to avoid the cost and risk of further litigation, including potential trials, and to provide Class Members with reasonable compensation in exchange for releasing the Defendant from liability.
+The Settlement does not mean that the Defendant did anything wrong, and the Court did not decide which Party was right.

 11. How do I know if I am part of the Settlement?